 Security and data retention

-We store relevant personal information in line with data protection laws and ensure that it is password-protected where necessary.
+We store relevant personal information in line with data protection laws (GDPR 2016 and DPA 2018) and ensure that it is password-protected where necessary.
 Some of your information might also be kept in paper records, which are securely locked away.

 Your rights to access, update or delete your information

 You can request to access information held about you, amend it if there are inaccuracies, or, if it is not a legal requirement to keep it, ask to have it deleted.
 Please see your data protection rights here:

 Your right of access - You have the right to ask us for copies of your personal information.